 Best Things to Do in Tucson

-1. Check Out the Tucson Breweries
+1. Check Out Some of the Best Tucson Breweries

 2. Escape to Mount Lemmon

-Just note that a few of the stunning areas do require either a Coronado Recreational Pass or a National Pass/America the Beautiful Pass.
+Just note that a few of the areas do require either a Coronado Recreational Pass or a National Pass/America the Beautiful Pass.

 3. Stroll through the Tucson Botanical Garden